alainmturing/java-test-runner/run_tests.md

 - Check that Java and Python are properly installed and accessible from the command line
 - Make sure you have write permissions in the directory
 - If adding new dependencies, verify they are compatible with your JDK version
+- If coverage report is missing, ensure tests ran successfully and JaCoCo plugin is properly configured

 ## Default Dependencies
 The script automatically sets up: